Holy Angel University

 Holy Angel University is a private Catholic research university in Angeles City, Philippines.
 Founded in June 1933 by Don Juan Nepomuceno and Fr.
-Pedro Paulo Santos, who was later named as the Archbishop of Cáceres, is considered the first lay-founded Catholic school as well as the first co-educational Catholic high school.
-With a student population of over 21,000, it is the largest private institute of education with the largest student population in a single campus in Central Luzon.
+Pedro Paulo Santos, who was later named as the Archbishop of Cáceres, it is considered the first lay-founded Catholic school as well as the first co-educational Catholic high school.
+With a student population of over 21,000, it is the largest private institution of higher education with the largest student population in a single campus in Central Luzon.

 History

-Holy Angel University was founded in June 1933 by Don Juan Nepomuceno and Fr.
-Pedro Paulo Santos.
-It is considered the first lay-founded Catholic School as well as the first co-educational Catholic school.
+Holy Angel University (HAU), located in Angeles City, Philippines, was established in June 1933 as Holy Angel Academy (HAA) by Don Juan D. Nepomuceno and Fr.
+Pedro P. Santos.
+Initially, it provided Catholic education to 78 high school students and became the first Catholic co-educational high school run by laypersons in the country.
+After World War II, the Academy expanded its offerings, adding a tertiary department in 1947 and transitioning to a 4-year collegiate program.

-Dr. Luís María.
-R. Calingo began his term as the University President on June 1, 2015, taking over from Engr.
-Geromin T. Nepomuceno, Jr. who served as the Acting President upon the resignation of Dr. Villanueva in June 2014.
+In 1961, the institution was renamed Holy Angel College (HAC), under the leadership of Don Juan D. Nepomuceno.
+It continued to grow, introducing various engineering and business programs.
+On December 4, 1981, HAC achieved university status and became Holy Angel University (HAU).
+The university's growth continued, with expansions in both physical infrastructure and academic offerings, including graduate programs and technical courses.